 Students will prove and disprove statements using the methods of discrete mathematics.
 They will construct rigorous proofs following the rules of logic.

-Students will learn several mathematical theorems and algorithms, as found in the text, and apply these tools in the right contexts.
+Students will learn many mathematical theorems and algorithms, as found in the text.
+They will be able to state them precisely, and will apply these tools in the right contexts.

 Coursepack: